Roman Curia: Secretariat for the Economy

-The current Preferct is Fr.
-Juan Antonio Guerrero Alves, S.J.
+The current prefect is Mister Maximino Caballero Ledo.

 Directorate for Human Resources of the Holy See

 The Directorate for Human Resources of the Holy See is established in the Secretariat for the Economy.
 This office, in dialogue and cooperation with the Institutions concerned, deals with all matters concerning the position and working management of personnel and collaborators of the Institutions subject to the legislation of the Holy See.
 Among other responsibilities, through this Directorate, the Secretariat for Economic Affairs authorizes hiring, verifying all requirements, and approves the establishment plans of the Entities.
-The President of the Directorate is the ex officio Prefect of the Secretariat.
+The president of the Directorate is the ex officio prefect of the secretariat.

 Administration of the Patrimony of the Apostolic See

 The Administration of the Patrimony of the Apostolic See deals with the "properties owned by the Holy See in order to provide the funds necessary for the Roman Curia to function".
 It was established by Pope Paul VI on 15 August 1967.

-It is responsible for the administration and management of the real and movable patrimony of the Holy See, intended to provide the resources necessary for the fulfillment of the function proper to the Roman Curia for the good and at the service of the particular Churches.
+It is responsible for the administration and management of the real and movable patrimony of the Holy See, intended to provide the resources necessary for the fulfillment of the function proper to the Roman Curia for the good and at the service of the particular churches.
 The Holy See is responsible for administering the real and movable patrimony of those entities that have entrusted their assets to the Holy See, in accordance with the specific purpose for which the patrimony has been constituted and with the general policies and guidelines approved by the competent bodies.
 It also provides whatever is necessary for the ordinary activity of the Roman Curia, taking care of the treasury, accounting, purchases and other services.
 The internal organization of the Body is divided into three functional areas, which deal with property management, financial affairs and services.
-The current President is Bishop Nunzio Galantino.
+The current president is Bishop Nunzio Galantino.

 Office of the Auditor General

 The Office of the Auditor General is entrusted with the task of auditing the consolidated financial statements of the Holy See.
-The Office shall have the task, according to the annual audit program approved by the Council for the Economy, of auditing the annual financial statements of the individual Curial Institutions and of the Offices and Institutions connected with the Holy See or which refer to it, which shall be included in the above-mentioned consolidated financial statements.
+The Office shall have the task, according to the annual audit program approved by the Council for the Economy, of auditing the annual financial statements of the individual curial institutions and of the Offices and Institutions connected with the Holy See or which refer to it, which shall be included in the above-mentioned consolidated financial statements.

 At the request of the Council for the Economy, or of the Secretariat for the Economy, or of the Heads of the Entities and Administrations, it shall conduct audits on particular situations related to: